zshoals/zshoals.github.io/docs/bitset-ecs/bitset.md

 The general idea behind this bitset design is fairly simple but that does not mean I can explain everything we're doing in 20 words unfortunately.
 Let's break it down:

 # Entities
-Entities will be represented as an index into a particular component array slot, combined with a **generation**.
+Entities will be represented as an index into a particular component array slot (or a component's bitset, which we'll get to), combined with a **generation**.
 Both the entity ID/handle and generation will be stored in a single unsigned 64-bit integer.
 The ID portion will be stored in the lower bits of the integer, and the generation in the upper bits of the integer.
 How many bits are consumed by the ID and how many by the generation are up to you, but general limitations of the bitset ECS design will likely lead you to have a rather small ID limit and a very massive generation limit.

 A generation is a value that represents a reused entity as a conceptually new object.
 The generation concept arises naturally from a pretty major problem; pretend we store Entity_A in a component to use for later, maybe as a pathfinding target for another entity.
 If a random system kills/deletes/removes/recycles Entity_A and it becomes Entity_A++ from a global standpoint, and we attempt to use the stored Entity_A...what happens?
 Entity_A is dead; it's been replaced with Entity_A++.
 We need a way to distinguish between the two, and that's the problem the generation solves.